Beaver Lake Nature Center » School Groups

 Guided School Groups

 The standard tour takes a discovery approach with the guide introducing a wide variety of plant/ animal interactions in the forest and bog communities.
 Some teachers request specific concentrations to coincide with classroom lessons in such subjects as birds and migration, and predatory/prey relations.
-Each class receives its own guide who normally takes one half of the class (maximum 15 children) on the Bog Trail.
-The teacher works with the second half of the class viewing the Visitor Center's exhibits, and touring the self-guided Lakeview Trail with illustrated interpretive signs.
-After approximately 1 1/4 hours, the guide and teacher switch groups so each student experiences both.
-The price is $1.25 per child with a minimum of $15.
-Adults are free.
-Call the Nature Center at (315) 638-2519 to reserve a date.
+Each class receives one to two trail guides (depending on the class size).
+Call the Nature Center at (315) 638-2519 for pricing and to reserve a date.

 Beaver Lake Teacher Newsletter